Collaborations

 British American Drama Academy’s (BADA) summer training programme

-Since 2021 the APGRD has participated in the British American Drama Academy’s (BADA) summer training programme, ‘Greek Theatre: from the Ancient World to the Modern, Through Theory and Performance’.
+The APGRD is partnered with the British American Drama Academy (BADA) in their summer training programme, Greek Theatre: from the Ancient World to the Modern, Through Theory and Performance, which began in 2021.

 Gardzienice European Centre for Theatre Practices

 Since September 2013, the APGRD has been officially partnered with Gardzienice European Centre for Theatre Practices in Poland.
-The Company was founded in 1997 by Wlodzimierz Staniewski and has produced five ‘Greek/Roman’ performances: Metamorphoses, Elektra, Iphigenia at Aulis, Iphigenia in Tauris, and the Pythian Oratorio.
+The Company was founded in 1997 by Włodzimierz Staniewski and has produced five ‘Greek/Roman’ performances: Metamorphoses, Elektra, Iphigenia at Aulis, Iphigenia in Tauris, and the Pythian Oratorio.
 It has developed a new performance language, inspired by Greco-Roman antiquity and derived from the classical iconography, musical fragments and texts on which the performances are based.

 Théâtre du Soleil - École Nomade

-In September 2015 the APGRD, along with the Maison Francaise d’Oxford, the Oxford Playhouse, Pegasus Theatre, and the Institut Français, hosted Europe’s foremost experimental theatre director, Ariane Mnouchkine, and five members of her radical collective, Théâtre du Soleil, for the duration of their travelling summer school's residency in Oxford.
+In September 2015, the APGRD, along with the Maison Française d’Oxford, the Oxford Playhouse, Pegasus Theatre, and the Institut Français, hosted Europe’s foremost experimental theatre director, Ariane Mnouchkine, and five members of her radical collective, Théâtre du Soleil, for the duration of their travelling summer school's residency in Oxford.